-- 1. Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then drop the Probe in to the warm 10ppm solution. - 2.
+- 1. Remove the Probe Sleeve and the Wiper (see section 12.1).
+Remove the storage cap from the pH electrode, wash the Probe in distilled water, dry the probe thoroughly then gently lower the Probe in to the warm 10ppm solution. - 2.
 Switch the Aquameter® on and stir the probe until the temperature and CI readings are completely stable.
 A minimum of five minutes is recommended. - 3.
 Ensure the temperature of the solution is between 20°C and 40°C (68°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.